thoughtbot/geocoding-on-rails/book/strategies/web_requests.md

 The [W3C Geolocation API][w3c-geolocation-api] is agnostic in how it calculates location.
-Depending on the user's device, location may be determined by GPS, inferred based on network IP addresses, or triangulated based on distance from cellular towers.
+Depending on the user's device, location may be determined by GPS, inferred based on network IP addresses or triangulated based on distance from cellular towers.